 Here is a brief review of five historical patterns that investors should know in order to maintain proper expectations.
 I will present the evidence and let you make the conclusions.

-Since the ’80s, historically speaking, at some point in every year, the S&P 500 has dropped below where it began on Jan.
-1 of that year.
+Since the ’80s, historically speaking, at some point in every year, the S&P 500 has a drop, from peak to trough.
 Sometimes it’s been drops of only a few percentage points, while other years it’s gone down as much as 49%.
 That means that you may not need to panic if the market takes a little dip from time to time.

 Since the 1950s, the S&P 500 has experienced around 38 market corrections.
 A market correction is considered to be a decline of 10% or more from the recent closing high.
 That means that historically speaking, the S&P 500 has experienced a correction every 1.84 years.
 It would not be out of line to have the expectation that the market could correct every two years or so.